Sixty Search Dropdown Menu

 ,

-Following the publication of Chicago-based author Puloma Ghosh’s debut collection of short stories, they discuss the matrilineal origins of their writing practice, their interest in blurring genre, and the monstrous nature of desire.
+Following the publication of her debut collection of short stories, Puloma Ghosh discusses the matrilineal origins of her writing practice, her interest in blurring genre, and the monstrous nature of desire.

 Image: Two horizontal rows of three colored squares depict different mouths, a pair of lips in the upper left, a snarling feline mouth in the center, a hissing snake in the upper right, a snarling canine in the lower left, a crow in the bottom center, and another pair of lips in the lower right.
 Illustration by Summer Mills.